Yo-B/dynapop-oft/README.md

 This is a GNU R program with 2 scripts loading 4 source files containing functions.

-1) The first script is gen_landscape.R which generates a landscape from specified landscape metrics with a genetic algorithm\n the generated landscape will be plotted in vectorial and raster format in the output/ folder\r the landscape object is landscape.res in which you can find \\
+1) The first script is gen_landscape.R which generates a landscape from specified landscape metrics with a genetic algorithm

+      the generated landscape will be plotted in vectorial and raster format in the output/ folder

+      the landscape object is landscape.res in which you can find

           landscape.res$sldf (spatial lines data frame) of the linear resource presence/absence

           landscape.res$spdf (spatial polygons data frame) of the polygonal resource presence/absence